Early Retirement: Part 2

 (small world) then made our way to the museum of modern art.
 It was pricey but was worth it as they have Van Gogh's "Starry Night" a painting I had hoped to see in Amsterdam. the museum also had some cool paintings by Dali, Monet, and Andy Warhol.

-After rolling our way out of the deli we walked...Slowly and painfully up to the Time Warner CNN studio then to where John Lennon was staying and where he was shot.
-There is a very nice memorial with the word "imagine" in the middle.
+After rolling our way out of the deli we walked...Slowly and painfully up to the Time Warner CNN studio then to

 By this point the time and grotesque amount of food we just consumed caught up with us.
 We headed back to the hostel for a lay down.
 We needed our energy as it was Friday night in NYC and Erin was on her way from Toronto to party with us.